 Now she’s raising $5 million to build the real deal – a school for kids in Grades 6 – 12.
 But more than that, she hopes to be a model for educating refugee kids all over the country.

-She took a wrong turn to find her purpose.
+She took a wrong turn to find her purpose in life.
 Now she’s making a BIGG difference.

 You can too.
 Keep your eyes and ears open to find your life’s work.